Westfield Board of Education

-A notice of a vacancy in an administrative position shall be posted ten (10) working days before the final date, by which applications must be submitted.
-The notice of vacancy shall set forth the position and its qualifications, and indicate that the position’s job description is available through the Office of Human Resources.
+A notice of a vacancy in an administrative position shall be posted fifteen (15) working days before the final date, by which applications must be submitted.
+The notice of vacancy shall set forth the position, its qualifications, and its duties.

 B. Request for Transfer

-Request may be made by an Administrator for a transfer to a different position or building no later than April 1st for the next school year or ten (10) working days after a notice of a vacancy position is posted.
+Request may be made by an Administrator for a transfer to a different position or building no later than April 1st for the next school year or fifteen (15) working days after a notice of a vacancy position is posted.
 Such requests shall be filed, in writing, with the Superintendent stating the reason for requesting the transfer, the building and position sought, and the applicant's qualifications.